codsen/codsen/packages/string-strip-html/readme.md

 ## Bigger picture

-I scratched my own itch producing [detergent](https://github.com/codsen/detergent) - I needed a tool to clean the text before pasting into HTML because clients would supply briefing documents in all possible forms and shapes and often text would contain invisible Unicode characters.
+I scratched my itch, producing [detergent](https://github.com/codsen/detergent) - I needed a tool to clean the text before pasting into HTML because clients would supply briefing documents in all possible forms and shapes and often text would contain invisible Unicode characters.
 I've been given: Excel files, PSD's, Illustrator files, PDF's and of course, good old "nothing" where I had to reference existing code.

 Detergent would remove excessive whitespace, invisible characters and improve the text's English style.
-Detergent would also take HTML as input - stripping the tags, cleanning the text and giving back ready-to-paste sentences.
+Detergent would also take HTML as input - stripping the tags, cleaning the text and giving back ready-to-paste sentences.
 But most of the cases, Detergent's input is just a text.
 And not always it ends up in HTML.

 In September 2017, [string.js](https://www.npmjs.com/package/string) which originally performed the HTML-stripping was discovered as having [vulnerabilities](https://snyk.io/vuln/npm:string).